-51 The law or regulations must seek to ensure that the deposit insurer has access to bank information early in the process and that such information is accurate and complete.
-The deposit insurer should work closely with the supervisor and resolution authority early in the process to seek to ensure continuity of access to insured deposits.
+The law or regulations must ensure that the deposit insurer has access to bank information early in the process and that such information is accurate and relatively complete.
 The staff of the deposit insurer should also have sufficient expertise to respond quickly and put money in the hands of the depositors.